-- 1) No work in or near water to avoid killing fish by means other than fishing. - 2) Any new development (cottages/houses, septic, garage) locations will not exceed the preexisting cottage locations.
-The existing buffer will maintain riparian vegetation between areas of land activity and the high watermark of the shoreline. - 3) No use of explosives in or near water. - 4) Respect MNRF fish timing windows to protect fish. - 5) Should work conditions change such that it is possible that fish or fish habitat may potentially be negatively impacted, all works shall cease until the problem has been corrected or authorization has been obtained from the appropriate authorities. - 6) Maintain riparian vegetation. - 7) Carry out all works and activities by avoiding all work in or near water.
-No placement of fill or the temporary or permanent structures below the high-water mark. - 8) No disturbance of bank material or building structures in the area than may result in erosion or scouring.

-- 9) Always maintain fish passage. - 10) Prevent soil compaction using mats and pads. - 11) The Project Manager/Contractor shall not allow any deleterious substances as defined in the Canadian Fisheries Act (such as silt), caused by the work, to enter or re-enter the watercourse or lake.
-See Sediment and Erosion Control. - 12) If any future development plans include work near or in water, it is recommended that the project be reviewed by the Department of Fisheries and Oceans (DFO) to ensure it complies with the Fisheries Act.
+- 1. No work in or near water to avoid killing fish by means other than fishing. - 2.
+No in-water works are proposed, however, if the site plan changes, and near or in-water works are proposed in the future, all near or in-water work must respect MNRF fish timing windows restriction of March 15th to July 15th to protect fish from impacts of works or undertakings during spawning and other critical life history stages.
+Any potential future in or near water works will be reviewed by TSW and DFO prior to construction. - 3.
+Any new development (cottages/houses, septic, garage) locations will not exceed the pre-existing cottage locations, with the exception of dry-slip boathouse.
+The existing buffer will maintain riparian vegetation between areas of land activity and the high watermark of the shoreline. - 4.
+No use of explosives in or near water. - 5.
+Should work conditions change such that it is possible that fish or fish habitat may potentially be negatively impacted, all works shall cease until the problem has been corrected or authorization has been obtained from the appropriate authorities. - 6.
+Maintain riparian vegetation. - 7.
+Carry out all works and activities by avoiding all work in or near water.
+No placement of fill or the temporary or permanent structures below the high-water mark. - 8.
+No disturbance of bank material or building structures in the area than may result in erosion or scouring. - 9.
+Always maintain fish passage. - 10.
+Prevent soil compaction using mats and pads. - 11.
+The Project Manager/Contractor shall not allow any deleterious substances as defined in the Canadian Fisheries Act (such as silt), caused by the work, to enter or re-enter the watercourse or lake.
+See Sediment and Erosion Control. - 12.
+If any future development plans include work near or in water, it is recommended that the project be reviewed by the Department of Fisheries and Oceans (DFO) to ensure it complies with the Fisheries Act.